spotlightpa/poor-richard/content/berks/2025-06-30-SPLWEAVERPROFILE0625.md

 <em>This article originally appeared in Good Day, Berks — </em><a href="https://www.spotlightpa.org/"><em>Spotlight PA’s</em></a><em> free daily newsletter for Berks County and your daily dose of Berks County essentials. </em><a href="https://www.spotlightpa.org/newsletters/gooddayberks/"><em>Sign up here</em></a><em>.</em>

-This week&#39;s Community Spotlight honoree is Janet Weaver, a 72-year-old community service officer for the Borough of Kutztown.
+This week&#39;s Community Spotlight honoree is Janet Weaver, a 72-year-old community safety officer for the Borough of Kutztown.

 Our conversation has been lightly edited for clarity.